Whiplash and its effects on the temporo–mandibular joint (TMJ) by Meurig Devonald BDS

 A correct diagnosis will thus establish whether or not there is a direct causal relationship to the accident, which is obviously essential in assessing damages for what in many cases is a permanent injury.

-This article was originally published in Cranio-View, now known as Cranio UK.
+Editor’s note: This article was originally published in Cranio-View, the journal of the BSSCMD, now known as Cranio UK.
+The author, Meurig Devonald BDS, passed away in 2009.